Habrador/Habrador/README.md

 ## Final note

-Thank you everyone who has used and contributed to my open source projects!
+**THANK YOU** everyone who has used and contributed to my open source projects!